ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 -   Allowing the user to tag or mention by entering `@` in the editor and selecting the user name from the drop-down list.
 -   Support for adding images to the editor either by uploading or by pasting it.
 -   Support for adding hyperlinks to the existing words in the editor.
 However, adding raw links by pasting to the editor is supported.
 -   Support for striking out and underlining text.
+The reason for including these features in future scope that we utilize the
+    [prosemirror-markdown](https://github.com/ProseMirror/prosemirror-markdown) serializer and parser to convert the text into markdown format and vice versa.
+However, the supported functionality of prosemirror-markdown, as mentioned in their [documentation](https://github.com/ProseMirror/prosemirror-markdown#documentation), does not include support for strikeout and underline.
+To address this limitation, we need to extend the class and add the necessary nodes to both the serializer and parser which will be added in the subsequent releases.
 -   Provide APIs to configure visibility/disabled state of toolbar buttons for rich text editor.

 ### Risks and Challenges